scenerygraphics/scenery/README.md

 Have a look in the [src/test/tests/graphics/scenery/tests/examples](./src/test/tests/graphics/scenery/tests/examples/) directory, there you'll find plenty of examples how to use _scenery_ in Kotlin, and a few Java examples.

 Some of the examples need additional meshes, which are not part of the repository due to their size.
-These meshes can be downloaded [here](https://github.com/ClearVolume/scenery/releases/download/untagged-9774714572ebaff08515/demo-models.zip) and extracted to a directory of choice.
-When running the examples, the environment variable `SCENERY_DEMO_FILES` should point to this directory, otherwise the models will not be loaded.
+These meshes can be downloaded [here](https://ulrik.is/scenery-demo-models.zip) and extracted to a directory of choice.
+When running the examples, the environment variable `SCENERY_DEMO_FILES` should point to this directory, otherwise the models will not be loaded and scenery will complain.

 ## Key bindings